xueranm/KuberneteCertificates/KCNA-Preparation.md

   [High level solutions](#3-challenges-of-container-networking-and-storage)
   > Most Kubernetes setups include a DNS server add-on called __core-dns__, which can provide service discovery and name resolution inside the cluster

+  ### Scheduling (kube-scheduler)

+  * Makes the scheduling decision, but not start the workload
+  * After user declares the configurations, the scheduler will use that information to filter all nodes that fit these requirements.
+If multiple nodes fit the requirements equally, Kubernetes will schedule the Pod on the node with the least amount of Pods
+  * If the desired state cannot be established, the scheduler will retry to find an appropriate node until the state can be established.